(Last Updated on : 13/02/2019)

 The patron deity of the state of Maharashtra, Lord Ganesha

 is worshipped on this day in August.
-This festival is celebrated with great enthusiasm all over the state and the eleven days festival begins with the installation of beautifully sculptured Ganesh idols in homes and 'Mandaps' or large tents, which are beautifully decorated depicting religious themes.
-Many cultural events are also organized and the people participate in them with much enthusiasm.
-After Ganesh Chaturthi
+Ganesh Chaturthi is celebrated with great enthusiasm all over the state and the eleven days festival begins with the installation of beautifully sculptured Ganesh idols in homes and Mandaps or large tents, which are beautifully decorated depicting religious themes.

 , Maharashtra is renowned for snake catchers.